-Statement of Staff Commitment to the The Gates Safeguarding & Child Protection Policy
+Statement of Staff Commitment to St Ge orge's C of F Primary School Safeguardin g & Child Protection Policy Statement of Stair OIEC 3 C OI E I IIIII II I , school salegaarani E G Cillia i l'Otcction i oncy

 To be completed annually BY ALL STAFF and kept in Personnel Files

-Staff Member:.....Post:.....
+Staff Member: Post:

-Line Manager:....
+Line Manager:

-I have read and understood the standards and guidelines outlined in the The Gates Safeguarding & Child Protection Policy.
+I have read and understood the standards and guidelines outlined in St George's C of E Primary School Safeguarding & Child Protection Policy.

-I agree with the principles contained therein and accept the importance of implementing the policies and practices whilst working at The Gates
+I agree with the principles contained therein and accept the importance of implementing the policies and practices whilst working at St George's C of E Primary School.

 I confirm that I have:

-- Received a copy of Safeguarding & Child Protection Policy - Had the opportunity to read and discuss the policy and procedure with my Line Manager - Discussed and recorded training requirements for ongoing action.
+Received a copy of Safeguarding &amp; Child Protection Policy I have read Keeping Children Safe in Education 2022 - Part 1 Had the opportunity to read and discuss the policy and procedure with my Line Manager Discussed and recorded training requirements for ongoing action.

-Signed (Staff).....
+Signed (Staff):

-Signed (Line Manager).....
+Signed (Line Manager):

-Date
+Date: